 I loved this little hanging which is in the guest bathroom.
 It turns out that this is one of the first weavings that Betty ever made.
 Knowing the legendary status that Betty has achieved in the world of weaving, this was quite wonderful to see.
 The other piece is a dear little purse that has been woven from recycled plastic bags in Guatemala.

-Between all the textile and fiber wanderings in Betty’s home and studio (I got to sleep in the studio again!), I had work to do…not an easy thing amongst so much distraction!
-I had two workshops for which I had to finish preparation and that had me emptying bags and bags of yarn and pre-wound warps on the floor much to the amusement (or perhaps indignation) of Trouble the cat who stood guard in case one of the balls decided to wander off.
+Between all the textile and fiber wanderings in Betty’s home and studio (I got to sleep in the studio again!), I had some organizing to do…not an easy thing among so much distraction!
+I was emptying bags and bags of yarn and warps on the floor much to the amusement (or perhaps indignation) of Trouble the cat who stood guard in case one of the balls decided to wander off.

-Here are a couple of the ladies from the first basics class…Sasha (who wants to learn backstrap weaving as it is part of her heritage…any guesses as to where her roots may lie?) and Emi who is interested in all aspects of primitive technologies.
+Here are a couple of the ladies who came to weave…Sasha (who wants to learn backstrap weaving as it is part of her heritage…any guesses as to where her roots may lie?) and Emi who is interested in all aspects of primitive technologies.

 It was great to meet Jenny on the left and Linda who are both members of the Ravelry Backstrap Weaving Group.
 That’s Judy next to them.
 All three are working on their second weft patterned bands.

-Most of the people in this beginner workshop signed up for the pebble weave one the following weekend.
-I had a busy and fun time in the five days between the beginner and pebble weave classes at Betty’s.
+Most of the people in this weaving group also promised to come to another the following weekend.
+I had a busy and fun time in the five days between.

 Jennifer and Bobbie are strong and very active members, head cheerleaders, back-patters, welcoming committee and “commiserators” and I am so grateful for their continued support and participation.
 It really was a thrill to have them with me for those two days.

 They brought a few of their backstrap woven pieces to show and we marveled at how far they have come since joining the group and that very first weave-along we did in January last year.